Copycat Skills and Disclosure Costs: Evidence from Peer Companies’ Digital Footprints

 54 Pages Posted: 8 Nov 2018 Last revised: 30 Apr 2021

-The disclosure literature has studied proprietary costs by focusing on the disclosing firms and their disclosure decisions, while offering limited insights into peer companies’ copycatting behavior.
-In this paper, we examine whether copycats profit from imitating peer companies, the sources of their copycatting skills, and more importantly, under what conditions copycats cause competitive harm and impose proprietary costs on disclosing companies.
-We identify copycatting companies by tracking the digital footprints of investment companies that view disclosures on the SEC EDGAR website.
-We find that, from the voluminous peer disclosures, copycat companies are able to identify profitable trades that outperform other disclosed trades by 5.5% annually.
-Such stock-screening skills are related to their sophistication and the intensity of their research.
-Finally, we find that proprietary costs are not homogeneous but rather depend on the characteristics of both the copycats and the disclosed information.
-Copycats inflict greater damage on the performance of disclosing companies when they possess greater skills, when disclosed trading strategies take longer to complete, and when disclosed stock holdings are characterized by high information asymmetry.
+We examine whether firms that imitate peer companies’ strategies (copycats) profit from such behavior and how their success may cause competitive harm to disclosing companies.
+We identify copycat companies by tracking the digital footprints of investment companies that view disclosures on the SEC EDGAR website.
+We find that copycat companies are able to identify profitable trades that outperform other trades disclosed by the copycatted companies by 5.5% annually.
+Such stock-screening skills are related to investment sophistication and research intensity.
+Furthermore, copycats inflict greater damage on the performance of disclosing companies when they possess superior copycat skills, when disclosed trading strategies take longer to complete, and when disclosed stock holdings are characterized by high information asymmetry.

 JEL Classification: G11, G14, G23